How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 return Session()

-With this in place, the session lifecycle aligns exactly with the request lifecycle.
+With this in place, the session lifecycle matches the request lifecycle.
 Every request starts with a clean identity map.
 Reads always hit the database.
-The performance cost is negligible — PostgreSQL query latency for a primary-key lookup averages 1.2ms on our cluster, well within our SLA budget.
+The performance cost is negligible: PostgreSQL query latency for a primary-key lookup averages 1.2ms on our cluster, well within SLA budget.

 FIXED: scoped_session + Session.remove() in teardown